 - Spend at least 35 hours a week caring for someone

 - Have been in Great Britain for at least 2 of last 3 years and

 - The person you care must get one of the qualifying disability benefits which include: Attendance Allowance; Disability Living Allowance (middle or highest care rate) and Personal Independence Payment (daily living component).

-You may not get Carers’ Allowance if you’re in full-time education, studying for 21 hours or more a week or if you earn more than £120 a week (after tax).
-If you can’t be paid Carer’s Allowance due to the ‘overlapping benefit rule’, you may get:
+You may not get Carer’s Allowance if you’re in full-time education, studying for 21 hours or more a week or if you earn more than £120 a week (after tax).
+If you can’t be paid Carer’s Allowance due to the ‘overlapping benefit rule’, there are other carer specific benefits: